-Careers Vacancies Autism Practitioner - Education and Vocational Learning We offer unrivalled opportunities for those seeking positions in a residential school environment and we are recruiting Autism Practitioners to support young people in the school environment.
-Key information: Age range provision: Young persons aged 5-25 years Job description: Autism Practitioner - Education and Vocational Learning Job Description Apply: Online application form ABOUT PRIOR'S COURT Prior's Court was set up by Founding Patron Dame Stephanie Shirley, whose vision of a centre of excellence for children with autism became reality with the opening of Prior's Court School in 1999.
+Join our team Vacancies Autism Practitioner - Education We offer unrivalled opportunities for those seeking positions in a residential school environment and we are recruiting Autism Practitioners to support young people throughout term time in the school environment.
+Apply now Key job information: Salary: £14,000-£18,500 - pro rata for part time hours Hours: 35 hours a week; 40 weeks per year (term-time only) Contract type Permanent Job description: Autism Practitioner - Education Job Description Interested in this role?: Apply now About Prior's Court Prior's Court was set up by Founding Patron Dame Stephanie Shirley, whose vision of a centre of excellence for children with autism became reality with the opening of Prior's Court School in 1999.
 We have since grown to support around 80 young people with autism aged between 5-25 years with the opening of Prior's Court Young Adult Provision in 2011.
-Since opening, our autism practitioner / support worker team has grown from around 20 to 500 and we have built a reputation as a leading edge educational, vocational, and residential facility for young people with autism.
+Since opening, our autism practitioner team has grown from around 20 to 500 and we have built a reputation as a leading edge educational, vocational, and residential facility for young people with autism.
 Working with our young people can be challenging but extremely rewarding.
-Read more about what it's like to work at Prior's Court and the difference you can make here.
-THE ROLE Using our specialist approach, and contributing to a high quality learning environment you will support young people to grow and develop through autism best practice learning, enabling them to lead fulfilling and purposeful lives.
-The main purpose of the role is to: support students in accordance with the School aims and objectives provide practical and personal support to students to help them achieve their maximum independence assist the teaching staff throughout their day You will hold a relevant Level 3 Diploma or be willing to undertake a Level 3 Diploma in Specialist Support for Teaching and Learning in Schools in accordance with the statutory requirements of Ofsted/CQC.
+Hear from our staff who are passionate about the difference they make: The role of an Autism Practitioner, Education Using our specialist approach, and contributing to a high quality learning environment you will support young people to grow and develop through autism best practice learning, enabling them to lead fulfilling and purposeful lives.
+The main purpose of the Autism Practitioner, Education role is to: support students in accordance with the School aims and objectives provide practical and personal support to students to help them achieve their maximum independence assist the teaching staff throughout their day You will hold a relevant Level 3 Diploma or be willing to undertake a Level 3 Diploma in Specialist Support for Teaching and Learning in Schools in accordance with the statutory requirements of Ofsted/CQC.
 For a full job specification please download the job description below.
 Our thorough training and induction programme will ensure you have the support, skills and tools you need to deliver quality care for each young person.
-We will even support you to complete your Level 3 Diploma in Residential Childcare if you are not yet qualified - a statutory requirement for a career in childcare.
+Benefits Our Autism Practitioners are the key to the progress and achievements of young people at Prior’s Court and we aim to make them feel valued and supported.
+Our thorough training and induction programme will ensure you have the support, skills and tools you need to deliver quality care for each young person.
+We will even support you to complete your HABC Level 3 Diploma for Residential Childcare (England) (RQF) if you are not yet qualified - a statutory requirement for a career in childcare.
 Many of our staff members become experts in supporting those with autism and are able to progress to more senior roles.
-BENEFITS Our autism practitioners / support workers are the key to the progress and achievements of young people at Prior's Court and we aim to make them feel valued and supported with training in autism along with knowledge and skills they need to do a great job and develop their careers.
-Find out more about the benefits we offer.
-HOW TO APPLY Read through the application documents below, then complete a short online application form to apply.
-You may be required to fill in additional forms depending on the role and will be advised by HR following your application.
+Find out more about the career pathways available within our teams.
+Learn more about working at Prior's Court including the benefits we offer, our beautiful working environment and more about how you can make a difference as part of the Prior's Court team: How to apply Read through the application documents below, then complete an application form.
+Someone from the recruitment team will be in touch with you within 3 working days.
 You can read about our application process in detail here.
-Application links: Job description Online application form Policies: Recruitment policy Safeguarding statement Equal opportunities statement Recruitment of ex-offenders policy Documents to prove eligibility to work in the UK CONTACT t: 01635 245928 e: [email protected] All positions at the school are subject to a satisfactory Enhanced Disclosure and Barring Service check and references.
+Apply now Application links: Job description Application form Policies: Recruitment policy Safeguarding statement Equal opportunities statement Documents to prove eligibility to work in the UK Job applicant privacy notice Contact us about this role t: 01635 245928 e: [email protected] All positions at the school are subject to a satisfactory Enhanced Disclosure and Barring Service check and references.
 Prior’s Court Foundation is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.